You may be anxious to know which are the best universities and colleges to study a law degree if you are planning to apply to law schools in the USA.

 - Patent Law

-Although this is not an easy task for students, American teachers consider it is the best tool to prepare future law professionals to be critical, analytical and quick problem-solvers.
+It might not look like an easy task for students, it is the best opportunity for American teachers to train prospective law professionals to be serious, logical and swift problem solvers.

 Passing the bar exam to become a lawyer in the U.S.

-After successfully finishing Law school, you have to take one more step that will help you to become a genuine lawyer, and that is passing the bar exam.
+When you finish law school successfully, you have to take one more step that will help you become a real lawyer, and that is passing the bar exam.

-You can take the bar exam in any state, but you have to select the exact state where you will then want to practice law.
-Each USA state has its own rules for bar admission and once you are admitted in one state, most often you will only be allowed to work as a lawyer in that state only.
+In every state, you can take the bar exam, but you have to pick the exact state where you intend to practice law afterwards. – state in the USA has its own bar admission laws, and if you are admitted to one state, you will most likely only be permitted to practice as a lawyer in that state alone.

-There are some exceptions, as some states have signed agreements in this sense, giving law professionals the right to practice without having to take another bar exam.
+As several states have signed agreements in this way, there are several exceptions, granting law practitioners the freedom to practice without having to take another bar exam.

-You’ve probably heard a thousand reasons why being a lawyer in the great USA is so intense and fascinating.
-To start with, the U.S. is a big country and that inevitably leads to numerous career possibilities.
-Second, the legal system of the States is by far the most transparent, challenging, surprising and straightforward – all at the same time.
+Maybe you must have heard a thousand reasons why it’s so intense and exciting to be a lawyer in the Great USA.
+The U.S. is a big country to begin with and that eventually leads to various job possibilities.
+Second, the legal system of the States, all at the same time, is by far the most open, challenging, surprising and plain.

-Last, but not least, the lawyer profession is extremely rewarding from any point of view.
-Financially, the annual income of a “fresh” lawyer starts from around 160,000 USD.
-Morally speaking, you will get to be an every-day hero for many people and actually make a difference in their lives.
+Last, but not least, from any point of view, the lawyer’s career is incredibly satisfying.
+Financially, a “fresh” lawyer’s annual income starts from about 160,000 USD.
+Morally speaking, for many individuals, you will become an everyday hero and genuinely make a difference in their lives.